How long should you be off birth control before trying for a baby

 any point.

-How long does it take to get pregnant after birth control?
+Is it safe to get pregnant right after you use birth control?

 Does it matter whether you get your period?